vlazzarini/opcode_compiler/README.md

 The class should be derived from the `JITPlugin` base class provided by the `jitplugin.h` header file.
-The class should implement a constructor calling the base class constructor and passing the OPDS object to the base class constructor.
+The class should implement a constructor calling the base class constructor and passing the OPDS object to it.
 It can then implement one or both of the processing methods called at init and perf time.

 ```